neurobin/rnm/rnm.md

 : Count link in reserved index, regardless of other options.
 Reserves indexes for links even if it is directory only or file only mode.

 -s
+:
-: Sort files in natural order (Human perceivable order).
+    Sort files in natural order (Human perceivable order).
 This option can be modified to use other sorting methods.
 For example: *-s/g* or *--sort/g* will sort the file in general (alphabetical) order.
-Other options are *-s/n* (Natural sort), *-s/none* (No sort).
+Sorting methods available:

+        -s    : defaul sort (natural sort)
+        -s/g  : general sort
+        -s/n  : natural sort
+        -s/mt : sort according to file modification time -s/at : sort according to file accesst time -s/ct : sort according to file status change time -s/sz : sort according to file size
+        -s/d  : prioritize directory when sorting
+        -s/f  : prioritize file when sorting
+        -s/l  : prioritize link when sorting
+        -s/r  : reverse the order sorted by above methods.

 -y
-: Confirm Yes to all.
+: Confirm Yes to all and suppress printing output for each file.

+-u
+: Undo renaming.
+Undo depends on working directory.
+If an **rnm** command is run from ~/somedir, to undo it one must run **rnm** from the same directory again or provide the path with *-up* option.

+-up
+: Undo renaming from a given path.
+After every successful rename (or undo), the undo path is set to the working directory where **rnm** was run from.

+-ups
+: Show available undo paths.

 -q
 : Quiet operation (speedy operation).

+-qq
+: Suppress even error messages.

  -f
 : Force rename.
 Enables renaming some restricted files except */*.

 \--
 : If this option is passed, anything and everything after it will be taken as file path.
 Put all options before passing this option.

--u
-: Undo renaming.
-Undo depends on working directory.
-If an **rnm** command is ran from ~/somedir, to undo it one must run **rnm** from the same directory again.

 -h
 : Show help menu.